SophM/Bamazon/README.md

 - `npm install cli-color`
 - `npm install cli-table`

-4. After installing the required packages, type `node bamazonCustomer.js` in your terminal to start using Bamazon!
+4. After installing the required packages, type `node bamazonCustomer.js` in your terminal to start using Bamazon as a customer!

 ---